Job searching gets stressful — and sometimes, in the heat of the hunt, key details get overlooked.

 But proceed with caution.
 If your GPA is a shining beacon of academic excellence and is recent, by all means, include it.
 But if it’s been several years since you graduated or if the number isn’t particularly stellar, leave it off and let your other accomplishments take center stage.

-Other resume sections
+Tips for other resume sections

-Tip #36 – Showcase relevant skills
+Showcase relevant skills

 They can be soft skills like communication and problem-solving or hard skills like data analysis and project management.
 Don’t neglect the subsets of hard skills, such as computer skills, which cover software programs and tools like Excel and Photoshop, and technical skills, like operating heavy machinery.